openshift/installer/docs/user/openstack/connect_nodes_to_manila_network.md

-# Connecting nodes to a dedicated Manila network
+# Connecting worker nodes to a dedicated Manila network

 Depending on your OpenStack platform configuration, it is very likely that Manila uses a dedicated network for its shares.
 When that is the case, you need to attach your OpenShift compute nodes to this network otherwise pods might fail to mount the shares, as shown in the following example: